Skip to main content

 Extract from a non-default field

-By default, REX operates on _raw.
-Use field= to extract from any field:
+By default, parse operates on _raw.
+Use from <field> to extract from any field:

 Create a computed field